pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/install_diehard_fund_with_dokku.md

 git push dokku master
 ```

-Now browse to http://diehard_fund.example.com and you should see that Diehard_Fund is running.
+Now browse to http://diehard_fund.example.com and you should see that DiehardFund is running.

 ### Sending Email
 You will need an SMTP server for sending outbound emails such as discussion notifications and group invitations.

 If you don't already have an SMTP server available, you can use an SMTP service such as Sendgrid, use Gmail as an SMTP or follow our tutorial to [Run your own SMTP](https://github.com/diehard_fund/diehard_fund/wiki/Setup-an-SMTP-server-with-Docker)

-Assuming that you have TLS setup, and authenticate against your SMTP server with a username and password, you can configure Diehard_Fund to use your SMTP server with a config command like this, but of course you'll need to replace all the values with the right ones for your situation.
+Assuming that you have TLS setup, and authenticate against your SMTP server with a username and password, you can configure DiehardFund to use your SMTP server with a config command like this, but of course you'll need to replace all the values with the right ones for your situation.

 ```
 $ dokku config:set diehard_fund SMTP_DOMAIN=diehard_fund.example.com \